Five Techniques for Boosting Your Excel Skills

 Just like conditional formatting, this is another brilliant tool for analyzing data in Excel.
 A pivot table lets you summarize and analyze large amounts of data easily and quickly.

-You can use them to sort data categorically, calculate subtotals and totals, and create customized reports.
+You can use them to sort data categorically, calculate subtotals and totals, and create customized reports and for boosting your Excel skills.
 They are a great way to get a deeper insight into your data and are helpful to create presentations that are easy to understand.

 4. Use Macros to Automate Repetitive Tasks